-There are occasions where fleas appear not to respond, even to an effective and regulated veterinary product.
+There are also valid occasions where fleas appear not to respond even to an effective and regulated veterinary product.
 In this instance, as long as no other reasons for treatment failure are identified, the flea treatment can be changed to a different medication.

 2. You used the wrong treatment interval

 3. You haven’t treated your other pets

 If you have other pets, it’s really important to treat them all at the same time.
 If you skip one, the fleas may jump from one pet to another, hiding on an untreated pet and waiting to re-infect when your other pets’ treatments have run out.

 4. Fleas are still hiding in the household

 It is a great idea to treat your household with a flea spray every year, regardless of whether you have noticed fleas.
-However, if you know that one of your pets has had fleas recently, treating your household as well as all in-contact pets is a vital part of eradicating the fleas.
+However, if you know that one of your pets has had fleas recently, treating your household as well as all in-contact pets is a vital part of complete extermination.
 You should make sure that no pets are in the room when you use the flea spray, and ventilate the area well for a few hours afterward before allowing people and animals back in.